-5.38 Date of claim
+5.37 Date of claim

-This should be the date of death as recorded on the death certificate for death claims.
+This should be the date of death as recorded on the death certificate for death claims and annuity cessations.
 For Critical Illness and Terminal Illness claims, this will be the date of diagnosis of Critical Illness or Terminal Illness, using the office's own definition of what constitutes a critical illness or a terminal illness.
 The format should be as for section 5.12 above, or blank if unknown.